THE PROJECT – BEAUTIFICATION AND CONSERVATION OF VILLINGILI

 MONITORING AND EVALUATION

 At the end of each year, the project activities will be evaluated against the project schedule.
-These evaluations will be made public through the website.

 To be involved with our projects or to sponsor projects towards your CSR, read here.